 Problem Solving Skill

-Problem solving skills are normally seen as reactive tools.
-That’s to say, they’re applied to existing problems, once these have been identified.
+Á problem solving skill is perhaps normally seen as a reactive tool.
+That’s to say, it’s applied to existing problems, once these have been identified.

 Consider this little known but momentous exchange: